keshav23456/sem5/Ethical-Hacking/Ethical-Hacking.typ

 For Class A, B and C, the first address identifies the network as the whole, e.g. $118.0.0.0$, 118 is the network part and all the host bits are 0 and the last address, also called directed broadcast address is used to send a message to all hosts on that specific network, e.g. $118.255.255.255$, 118 is the network part and the host bits are 1.

 == TCP and UDP

+Applications interact with the TCP/IP protocol suite by sending/receiving TCP or UDP data, and both TCP and UDP then use the IP layer for delivery of packets.

+#figure(
+  diagram(
+    node((-1, 0), [User Process]),
+    edge((-1, 0), "d", "<->"),
+    node((-1, 1), [TCP]),
+    edge((-1, 1), "dr", "<->"),
+    node((0, 2), [IP]),
+    node((1, 0), [User Process]),
+    edge((1, 0), "d", "<->"),
+    node((1, 1), [UDP]),
+    edge((1, 1), "dl", "<->"),
+    edge((0, 2), "d", "<->"),
+    node((0, 3), [Datalink and Hardware Layer]),
+    node((1.7, 1), [Port Address (16 bit)]),
+    node((1.7, 2), [IP Address (32 bit)]),
+    node((1.7, 3), [Physical Address (48 bit)])
+  ),
+)

+TCP provides a connection-oriented, reliable, full-duplex, byte-stream to make up for the underlying unreliable IP layer.
+It provides end-to-end reliability using checksum, positive acknowledgements, timeouts and end-to-end flow control while also handling establishment and termination of connections between processes and sequencing of data that might reach the destination in an arbitrary order.

+UDP provides a connectionless and unreliable datagram service and is very similar to the IP layer in this respect.
+However, it does provide a checksum and port numbers to identify the processes at the two ends.

+*Port Numbers* are unique 16-bit identifiers used to distinguish different processes or services on a computer during network communication.
+The port numbers are stored in the headers of TCP/UDP packets.
+Certain ports are reserved#footnote[Ports $[1, 2023]$ are reserved for well-known services and has been extended up to 4095] for common services like 80 for http, 25 for SMTP, 21 for FTP.
+The ports which are assigned for short-lived communications are called ephemeral ports#footnote[The rest of the ports are ephemeral port numbers] used when a client initiates a connection to a server.
+The list of common ports is stored in `/private/etc/services`.